GreedyGame/greedygame-docs/docs/gdpr.md

 ### **Android**

-To enable GDPR privacy settings for GreedyGame's Native Android SDK you can create the instance of `PrivacyOptions` and passing it to `GreedyGameAgent` insance before calling `init()`.
+To enable GDPR privacy settings for GreedyGame's Native Android SDK you can create the instance of `PrivacyOptions` and passing it to `GreedyGameAgent` instance before calling `init()`.

 ```Java tab=
 // Before calling init from the GreedyGameAgent instance you have to set the NPA.